Gaen-Tech/Gaen-Tech-AI-ROI-Platform-MVP/README.md

 # Gaen Tech - AI ROI Generation Platform

 ## Project Overview

 Welcome to the Gaen Tech AI ROI Generation Platform.
 This is a lean, fast, and profitable Minimum Viable Product (MVP) designed to identify and qualify high-value website leads.
-The platform analyzes a company's current website, identifies opportunities for AI implementation, and generates a professional proposal detailing the potential Return on Investment (ROI).
+The platform analyzes a company's current website using customizable AI personas, identifies opportunities, and generates a professional proposal detailing the potential Return on Investment (ROI).

-The core mission is to empower sales and business development teams to quickly turn potential prospects into qualified leads with data-driven, AI-powered insights.
+The core mission is to empower sales and business development teams to quickly turn potential prospects into qualified leads with data-driven, AI-powered insights tailored to their specific market.

 ---